Folie à deux: Related phenomena

-Reports have stated that a phenomenon similar to folie à deux was induced by the military incapacitating agent BZ in the late 1960s.
+Reports have stated that a phenomenon similar to folie à deux was induced by the military incapacitating agent BZ in the late 1960s.The chemical, also known as 3-quinuclidinyl benzilate, was being researched as a potential incapacitating agent, and its effects on mental state, including inducing a shared delusion, were observed in research studies.

 Prevalence

 Shared delusional disorder is most commonly found in women with slightly above-average IQs, who are isolated from their family, and who are in relationships with a dominant person who has delusions.
 The majority of secondary cases (people who develop the shared delusion) also meet the criteria for dependent personality disorder, which is characterized by a pervasive fear that leads them to need constant reassurance, support, and guidance.
 Additionally, 55% of secondary cases had a relative with a psychological disorder that included delusions and, as a result, the secondary cases are usually susceptible to mental illness.

 Treatment

-After a person has been diagnosed, the next step is to determine the proper course of treatment.
+After diagnosis, the next step is to determine the proper course of treatment.
 The first step is to separate the formerly healthy person from the inducer, and see if the delusion goes away or lessens over time.
 If this is not enough to stop the delusions, there are two possible courses of action: medication or therapy.
-Therapy can be provided as both personal therapy and/or family therapy.
+Therapy can be provided as both personal therapy or family therapy.

-With treatment, the delusions, and therefore the disease, will eventually lessen so much so, that it will practically disappear in most cases.
-However, if left untreated, it can become chronic and lead to anxiety, depression, aggressive behavior, and further social isolation.
-Unfortunately, there are not many statistics about the prognosis of shared delusional disorder, as it is a rare disease, and it is expected that the majority of cases go unreported; however, with treatment, the prognosis is very good.